sciZer0/7/v/README.md

 On the Vote blockchain, each vote on each proposal lasts 30 days (6,480,000 slots, each Slot is 0.4 second).

-And, there is a specific voting system: Competitive mVoting.
+And, there is a specific voting system: Competitive Voting.

 The "competitive" word means that while voting on each proposal, competitive Voters may place their bets simultaneously: some number of Voters may be placing their FOR bets, and simultaneously, some number of Voters may be placing their AGAINST bets.